 It also plays a role whether the loan is a bond or a cash loan.
-As a consequence of different tax treatment cash loans will in general tend to be prepaid at a slower pace than the bond loans.
+As a consequence of different tax treatment, cash loans generally tend to be prepaid at a slower pace than the bond loans.

 Early repayment by way of buybacks